harish-vvs/codeonco-docker-nginx-register-spring/README.md

 2. Create new environment which has `url` key with the value: `http://docker-ip`
 3. Exec each pre-defined requests to see result

+## If table not created, follow the below procedure

 1. Build app `mvn clean package`